richinex/pymultieis/README.md

 - Written in python and based on the [PyTorch](https://pytorch.org/) library.

-- Leverages deterministic solvers from [pytorch-minimize](https://pytorch-minimize.readthedocs.io/en/latest/api/index.html) which computes the first- and second-order derivatives via autograd.
+- Leverages deterministic solvers from [pytorch-minimize](https://pytorch-minimize.readthedocs.io/en/latest/api/index.html) which compute the first- and second-order derivatives via autograd.

 ## Installation<a id="installation"></a>